 Enjoy other fun activities while visiting Powerscourt including Cool Planet Experience, Ireland’s first interactive experience aimed at inspiring the next generation to take positive climate action.

 You may also enjoy Fun Family Things to do in Leinster

-Hook Lighthouse, Fethard on Sea, Co Wexford is one of the oldest lighthouses in the world, has guided tours, spectacular views, viewing for dolphins and whales, cafe and art activities for both kids and adults.
+Hook Lighthouse, Fethard on Sea, Co Wexford, one of the oldest lighthouses in the world, has guided tours, spectacular views, viewing for dolphins and whales, cafe and art activities for both kids and adults.

 Or why not visit Lough Boora Parklands in Co Offaly?
 At Junction 7 on the M6 Dublin/Galway exit towards Moate/ Clonmacnoise.
 Follow signs for Kilcormac and Lough Boora.
-Parklands with sculptures, picnic benches and bike hire facility.
+You will enjoy the Parklands with sculptures, picnic benches and bike hire facility.

 Lifetime Lab is a multi award winning visitor centre located at the Old Cork Waterworks offering a fascinating insight into industrial heritage and environmental issues.
 Visitors journey through Victorian architecture and explore the age of steam, investigate our interactive exhibits and transform into environmental detectives discovering how daily choices impact our world.

 Did you know you can take the Cable Car from Bullaghboy in West Cork to Dursey Island?
 As long as you and the kids have a good head for heights, that is, as it can be a wild ride over the waves!

 A designated European Geopark, Copper Coast has several beautiful coastal landmarks, dunes, cliffs and clean beaches.
 It offers small, sheltered beaches surrounded by rugged cliffs – ideal for quiet getaways.